Bio & Curriculum Vitae

 — The Motion Picture Industry

-Barak Orbach is the Robert H. Mundheim Professor of Law & Business at the University of Arizona James E. Rogers College of Law, where he serves as the founding director of the Business Law Program.
-Professor Orbach’s primary areas of expertise are antitrust, corporate governance, regulation, and the digital economy.
-Professor Orbach has also published influential works on motion picture exhibition and confidence schemes.
+Professor Orbach’s primary areas of expertise are antitrust, corporate governance, regulation, the digital economy, and the governance of artificial intelligence.
+Professor Orbach has also published influential works on the motion picture industry and confidence schemes.
 In addition to his academic work, Professor Orbach periodically advises government agencies, companies, trade associations, and shareholders, and serves as an expert witness.

 Professor Orbach holds undergraduate degrees in law and economics from Tel Aviv University and master’s and doctorate degrees in law (LLM and SJD) from Harvard Law School.
 Before joining academia, Professor Orbach served as an Advisor for Law and Economics to Israel Competition Authority and worked as an associate with Cleary, Gottlieb, Steen & Hamilton, New York.